syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

    ![Web Installer Installed Tab](images/webinstaller-4.png)

    > **IMPORTANT** <br /> If the required software for the selected product isn’t already installed, the **Additional Software Required** alert will appear.
-You can, however, continue the installation and install the necessary software later.
+However, You can continue the installation and install the necessary software later.

    ***Required Software***